kapatel20/HMM-for-POS-Tagging/README.md

 ## Python Modules  -  json, math, copy, sys

-## How to Run?  -  Run HW2-Kshitij-Patel.py file
+## How to Run?  -  Run hmm_model.py file and it will generate "viterbi.out" and "greedy.out" files

 ## Data?  -  files under data folder